infosia/avatar-asset-pipeline/README.md

 ![figure003](docs/figure003.png)

+## Convert FBX to glTF

+Convert FBX to glTF using `fbx_pipeline` requires [FBX2glTF executable](https://github.com/facebookincubator/FBX2glTF/releases).
+In order to use FBX2glTF with asset pipeline you need to specify a path to the executable using `--fbx2gltf` option such as `--fbx2gltf bin/fbx2gltf.exe`.

 ## Bone naming conventions

-This tool follows Blender-like naming conversions in order to search for humanoid bone retargeting.
+avatar asset pipeline follows Blender-like naming conversions in order to search for humanoid bone retargeting.

 > First you should give your bones meaningful base-names, like “leg”, “arm”, “finger”, “back”, “foot”, etc.
 > If you have a bone that has a copy on the other side (a pair), like an arm, give it one of the following separators: